Passes for expropriated persons

 As another step in rebuilding relationships with local communities and helping affected families preserve memories and stories related to these places, Parks Canada is expanding the Admission Pass for Expropriated Persons to a fourth, fifth and sixth generations.
 The Admission Pass is one of the ways that Parks Canada wishes to commemorate families affected by expropriation.

 Who can obtain a pass for Forillon National Park?

 The expression "first generation of expropriated persons" refers to persons whose name appeared on the act of ownership of a permanent residence, a cottage, and land or lumber lots expropriated during the creation of a national park or a national historic site and their spouses.

-- "Second generation of expropriated persons" refers to the children of the first generation of expropriated persons and their spouses.
+The "Second generation of expropriated persons" refers to the children of the first generation of expropriated persons and their spouses.

-- "Third generation of expropriated persons" refers to the grandchildren of the first generation of expropriated persons and their spouses.
+The "Third generation of expropriated persons" refers to the grandchildren of the first generation of expropriated persons and their spouses.

 How do I make a request?

-- You can, at this time, apply for a pass.
 Your application must include the following: